wp-plugins/secondary-title/readme.txt

 *	[post types](http://codex.wordpress.org/Post_Types) and categories the secondary title will be shown on,
 *	specific post IDs for which the secondary title should be activated,
-*	whether the secondary title should be automatically inserted with the standard title and
+*	whether the secondary title should be automatically inserted with the standard title,
-*	the format both titles are being shown (only works when "auto show" is activated).
+*	the format both titles are being shown (only works when "auto show" is activated),
-*	the position where the secondary title input field should be displayed (above or below the standard title) within the admin interface.
+*	the position where the secondary title input field should be displayed (above or below the standard title) within the admin interface,
+*  whether the secondary title should only be displayed in the main post and not within widgets etc.

 **Please see www.koljanolte.com/wordpress/plugins/secondary-title/ for additional information.**

 If you have any other ideas for features, please don't hesitate to submit them by [sending me an e-mail](mailto:kolja.nolte@gmail.com) and I'll try my best to implement it in the next version.
-Your WP.org username will be added to the plugin's contributor list, of course.
+Your WP.org username will be added to the plugin's contributor list, of course (if you provide one).

 *Feel free to make Secondary Title easier to use for foreign users by [help translating the plugin on Transifex](https://www.transifex.com/projects/p/plugin-secondary-title/)*.

-**Please note that this is an early version, there still may be bugs.
-If you encounter any problems or misbehaviors while using Secondary Title, please take a minute to report it via mail to kolja.nolte@gmail.com so that the fix can be implemented in the next version.**

 == Installation ==